reicek/facilitinder/README.md

 This web platform it's aimed to help Startup Weekend match facilitators and events.
 You can use it at it's [Home page](https://facilitinder.firebaseapp.com/).

-This proyect it's fully open source under [MIT Licence](LICENSE), anyone it's welcome to collaborate or make it's own version of it.
+This project it's fully open source under [MIT Licence](LICENSE), anyone it's welcome to collaborate or make it's own version of it.

 Facilitinder comes pre-built with the latest stable version, if you wish to test it locally simply follow the steps described at the Initialize and Run Local Server sections.